1995parham/dotfiles/README.md

 use `sudo choco install jetbrainsmono` to install Jetbrains font and check [here](https://garrytrinder.github.io/2020/12/my-wsl2-windows-terminal-setup) for more information.

+Also it is fun to install `powertoys` with `sudo choco install powertoys`.

 ## Tips and Tricks

 [![](https://img.shields.io/badge/askubuntu-bookmarks-orange?style=flat-square&logo=ubuntu)](https://askubuntu.com/users/425876/parham-alvani?tab=bookmarks)